 The CZO network will establish a "Drill the Ridge" campaign to study sequences or gradients of variables that impact CZ architecture and processes.
-These variables include lithology, climate, channel incision etc.) and help to develop a 1-Dimensional CZ process model.
+These variables include lithology, climate, channel incision etc. and help to develop a I-Dimensional CZ process model.
 In parallel it is necessary to develop a cyberinfrastructure to manage and process the data and to coordinate the modeling efforts.
 The network will be anchored from established CZOs with transects of drill sites built off of the CZOs.
 The aim would be populate on the order of 5 climate conditions and 5 landscape erosion rates for each lithology considered.
 Further sites could include intercomparison between glaciated and non-glaciated terrain, a chronosequences of sites on basalt lithology, and potentially ridges within alluvial material.

-Implementation would proceed by bringing together a team of reps from CZOs and additional experts and charge them with scoping the specifications for a model, or suite of models, to describe 1-D evolution of CZ architecture that builds upon the experience of the CZOs.
+Implementation would proceed by bringing together a team of representative from CZOs and additional experts and charge them with scoping the specifications for a model, or suite of models, to describe I-D evolution of CZ architecture that builds upon the experience of the CZOs.
 This would identify critical variables and parameters and the criteria for drilling site selection.
 A central pot of funding would be used to support drilling, with proposals for drilling sites coming in from other field site teams.
 The network would incorporate universities, smaller colleges and minority-serving institutions situated near drill sites.
 Multi-lateral international funding would enable inclusion of a wide distribution of site locations worldwide.
 A dedicated drilling team, e.g. DOSECC would be used to deliver a consistent technical approach to borehole construction and drillcore extraction, and would be used to train CZO personnel worldwide in these specialist methods for ground investigation.

-The expected 1-D model would be populated with parameters derived from characteristics of bedrock, climate, variables, erosion and incision rates and hydrologic conditions.
+The expected I-D model would be populated with parameters derived from characteristics of bedrock, climate, variables, erosion and incision rates and hydrologic conditions.
 From this information it would predict the generalized form of the CZ profile and its chemical characteristics with depth, and it would predict the generalized characteristics of the terrestrial ecosystem, and the present day fluxes of water, energy and major organic and mineral nutrient elements.
 This outcome would represent an unprecedented transformative capability that links geosciences and ecological sciences for interpretation of the past-, and prediction of future- CZ conditions.

-What controls the resilience, response and recovery of Earth's Critical Zone and its services to perturbations such as climate and land use changes, and how can this be quantified through observations and predicted through mathematical modelling?
+What controls the resilience, response and recovery of the CZ and its integrated geophysicalgeochemical-ecological functions to perturbations such as climate and land use changes, and how can this be quantified by observations and predicted by mathematical modelling of the interconnected physical, chemical and biological processes and their interactions?

-- There is a lack of information on thresholds; e.g.it is not known how far can the CZ system be stressed before a tipping point is reached - The controls on system sensitivity what can change and what must remain unchanged; e.g. keystone processes/species and causal linkages for key CZ services, and the factors that control the variation in sensitivity in , e.g., riparian zones, permafrost, and grasslands - Identifying engineering strategies that can be applied to modify, recover or sustain CZ services, e.g. soil fertility
+- There is a lack of information on thresholds; e.g it is not known how far the CZ system can be stressed before a tipping point is reached. - The controls on system sensitivity what can change and what must remain unchanged; e.g. keystone processes/species and causal linkages for key CZ services, and the factors that control the variation in sensitivity in e.g., riparian zones, permafrost, and grasslands. - Identifying engineering strategies that can be applied to modify, recover or sustain CZ services, e.g. soil fertility.